Last Updated on December 17, 2021 by Jim Ferri

 Other beaches nearby are Unawatuna and Jungle Beach.
 Many guests also often head to the nearby luxury hotel, The Lighthouse, for spa treatments, a bite to eat, to use the large swimming pool, or just to check out the hotel’s resident monkey.

 Apart from Villa de Zoysa, which is absolutely wonderful, Sri Lanka itself is an amazing place to visit.
-It ranks in the top three of my favorite countries, and was voted the number one country to visit by Lonely Planet for 2013.
-I myself am not a devoted or experienced yogi, but now, a year after my first three-week holiday at Villa de Zoysa, I find myself here again for another glorious three weeks in paradise.
+It ranks in the top three of my favorite countries, and was once voted the number one country to visit by Lonely Planet.
+I myself am not a devoted or experienced yogi, but now, a year after my first three-week holiday at Villa de Zoysa, I find myself here again for another glorious yoga retreat in Sri Lanka.

 I haven’t done any yoga yet, but I already feel engulfed in serenity.
 The house’s ambience and the view is exactly how I remembered it.
 I am sitting on the veranda enjoying the view as I write this.
 Sitting here, I feel I must write about this place because I would be selfish to keep such a gem to myself.